ingadhoc/account-financial-tools/account_ux/README.rst

   * In order to see the change button in the invoice we should be added to the "Technical Settings / Show Full Accounting Features" group
   * We can restrict the change of the currency for a group of users by adding them to "Restrict Change Invoice Currency Exchange" group

+#.
+Add constraint invoice-journal-type to let the user create sales/purchase invoices exclusively in the respectives sales/purchase journals:

 Installation
 ============